Tuesday, April 9, 2013

 Lifestyle:

-2) Do something physical at least 4x a week - Fail - Its hard to be motivated to go for a walk when its so cold and miserable outside.
+1) Lose weight - Pass - down 2.5 lbs this month, no where close to the 2 lbs a week that they say you should lose, but at least I lost some and didn't gain.2) Do something physical at least 4x a week - Fail - Its hard to be motivated to go for a walk when its so cold and miserable outside.
 I went to the gym an average of 2x per week but I didn't do anything else.

 3) Eat better - Pass - there were a few cheat days but I would say we definitely ate better than we have in the past 4 months.
 I haven't had a diet coke all year (I'm a recovering diet coke addict, don't laugh, its true) and only had 1 bag of chips, a small one.
 Had burgers twice and Red Lobster once.
 Definitely room for improvement here.